martinanderson/martinanderson/README.md

 # 👋 Hello!
 I'm @martinanderson — a **Full Stack Web Developer**

-### I have been coding professionally for the last 20+ years, since 1999 when I started my own business offering Web Development and related services in Estonia.
-The most wired country in the world according to Wired :)
+### I have been coding professionally for the last 20+ years, since 1999.
+That's when I started my own business offering Web Development and related services in Estonia (European Union).
+The most wired country in the world according to Wired and the birthplace of Skype, Wise etc :)

 ### I've been hands-on thru the births and growth of Web1 and Web2.
 The today's modern Internet.
 And right now I'm excited to witness it's continuous evolution to **Web3**, with a birth of new tech and opportunity to grow as a coder.